spotify/spydra/README.md

 [job submission](https://cloud.google.com/sdk/gcloud/reference/dataproc/jobs/submit/hadoop).

 A job name can also be supplied.
-This will be sanitized and have a unique identifier attached to it, to then be used as the Dataproc job ID.
-This is mainly useful to find the job in the Google Cloud Console.
+This will be sanitized and have a unique identifier attached to it, which will then be used as the Dataproc job ID.
+This is useful in finding the job in the Google Cloud Console.

 ##### The spydra-json argument
-All properties that cannot be controlled via the few arguments of the submit command ca be set in the configuration file supplied with --spydra-json.
-The configuration file follows the structure of the `cloud dataproc clusters create` and `cloud dataproc jubs submit` commands and allows to set all possible arguments of these commands.
-The basic structure looks as follows.
+All properties that cannot be controlled via the few arguments of the submit command, can be set in the configuration file supplied with the --spydra-json parameter.
+The configuration file follows the structure of the `cloud dataproc clusters create` and `cloud dataproc jubs submit` commands and allows to set all the possible arguments for these commands.
+The basic structure looks as follows:

 ```$xslt
 {